boschrexroth/ctrlx-automation-sdk/doc/samples-node/datalayer.provider.simple/README.md

 ## Introduction

-The sample demonstrates how to provide nodes to ctrlX Data Layer tree.
+The sample demonstrates how to provide nodes to __ctrlX Data Layer__.
 The provider creates nodes with types of int/double/string.
-Also a complex type encoded by [FlatBuffers](https://google.github.io/flatbuffers/) is provided.
+Also a complex type encoded by [FlatBuffers](https://flatbuffers.dev/) is provided.

 ## Description